niraami/dotfiles/.setup/guide.md

 *note: type `exit` to exit from chroot*

 ### Setup pacman databases
-As at the beginning of this guide, you should check your package `mirrorlist`, update it using `reflector` and run pacman to synchronize your databases - it's not *really* necessary after a fresh pacstrap, but you learn to expect the unexpected when daily driving Linux.
+Same way as in the beginning of this guide, you should check your package `mirrorlist`, update it using `reflector` and run pacman to synchronize your databases - it's not *really* necessary after a fresh pacstrap, but you learn to expect the unexpected when daily driving Linux.
 ```bash
 pacman -Syy
 ```